Baháʼí Faith in Panama: Early phase

 It was in 1939-1940 when the first pioneers began to settle in Panama.
 The first Local Spiritual Assembly of Panama, in Panama City, was elected in 1946, and helped host the first All-American Teaching Conference.
 One Baháʼí from this early period was Mabel Adelle Sneider (converted in 1946), who was a nurse at Gorgas Hospital for 30 years and then pioneered to the Gilbert Islands for many years.
-In 1946, American Baha'i Alfred Osborne converted the first indigenous believer, a Kuna from Playa Chico.
+In 1946, American Baha'i Alfred Osborne converted the first indigenous believer, a Guna from Playa Chico.

 In January 1947 Panama City hosted the first congress of the northern Latin Americas to build a new consciousness of unity among the Baháʼís of Central America, Mexico and the West Indies to focus energies for the election of a regional national assembly.
 Its members were Josi Antonio Bonilla, Marcia Steward, Natalia Chávez, Gerardo Vega, and Oscar Castro.
 Retrospectively a stated purpose for the committee was to facilitate a shift in the balance of roles from North American guidance and Latin cooperation to Latin guidance and North American cooperation.
 The process was well underway by 1950 and was to be enforced about 1953.

 Shoghi Effendi then called for two international conventions to be held at April 1951; one was held in Panama City for the purpose of electing a regional National Spiritual Assembly over the Central area of Mexico and the West Indies whose headquarters was in Panama and which was witnessed by representatives of the National Spiritual Assembly of the Baháʼís of the United States in the persons of Dorothy Beecher Baker and Horace Holly.
 Circa 1953, Baháʼí Local Assemblies in Panama City and Colón had a community center.

 One notable Baháʼí from this early phase was Cecilia King Blake, who on October 20, 1957, converted to the Baháʼí Faith and pioneered to Nicaragua and Costa Rica.